unicode-org/message-format-wg/test/README.md

   - `parts: object[]` — The expected result of formatting the message to parts.
   - `cleanSrc: string` — A normalixed form of `src`, for testing stringifiers.
   - `errors: { type: string }[]` — The runtime errors expected to be emitted when formatting the message.
+     If `errors` is either absent or empty, the message must be formatted without errors.
   - `only: boolean` — Normally not set.
 A flag to use during development to only run one or more specific tests.

 - `test-function.json` — An object with string keys and arrays of test cases as values, using the same definition as for `test-core.json`.
   The keys each correspond to a function that is used in the tests.
+  Since the behavior of built-in formatters is implementation-specific, the `exp` field should generally be omitted, except for error cases.

 TypeScript `.d.ts` files are included for `test-core.json` and `test-function.json` with the above definition.